renovatebot/renovate/docs/usage/configuration-options.md

 ### matchDepTypes

 Use this field if you want to limit a `packageRule` to certain `depType` values.
-Invalid if used outside of a `packageRule`.
+Invalid if used outside a `packageRule`.

 ### excludeDepNames